LogicAuto/Kahoot-HackV2-Extention/Readme.md

 Go to chrome://extensions in your browser.
 Enable developer mode and click on "Load unpacked".
 Select the folder where you cloned or unzipped the repository.

+Note: This Github , may be updated again , if there is issues with this . however there will no longer be secureity updates Check PhantomSecure websi1te ( the company I work for )